confluentinc/ksql/docs-md/tutorials/embedded-connect.md

 _Note that when the data is ingested from the database, it's being written to the {{ site.ak }} topic using JSON serialization.
 Since JSON itself doesn't declare a schema, we need to declare it again when we run the `CREATE TABLE`.
-In practice, you would normally use Avro since this supports the retention of schemas, ensuring compatibility between producers and consumers.
+In practice, you would normally use Avro, since this supports the retention of schemas, ensuring compatibility between producers and consumers.
 This means that you don't have to enter it each time you want to use the data in ksqlDB.